The Ash Lad: In the Hall of the Mountain King

-The Ash Lad: In the Hall of the Mountain King (Askeladden - I Dovregubbens Hall) is a 2017 Norwegian fantasy adventure film directed by Mikkel Brænne Sandemose and starring Vebjørn Enger.
+The Ash Lad: In the Hall of the Mountain King (Askeladden - I Dovregubbens Hall) is a 2017 fantasy adventure film directed by Mikkel Brænne Sandemose and starring Vebjørn Enger.
 It was released on 29 September 2017.
 It was co-produced by Czech Republic's Sirene Film and Irish Subotica Entertainment.

 Plot

 Princess Kristin turns 18 and is obliged to be married.
 According to the legend, the wedding must happen at once, otherwise a gruesome troll will take her away to the mountain.
 Prince Fredrik arrives to wed Kristin, but she refuses him and runs away.
 The king promises his daughter's hand and half the kingdom to whoever can save her.
 Three poor farm boys, Per, Pål, and Espen, head out to find her and slay the Mountain King, in order to claim the reward and save their farm from ruin.

-The film is based on an eighteenth-century Norwegian fairy tale.
+The film is based on the eighteenth-century Norwegian fairy tales of Askeladden.